csci-1301/csci-1301.github.io/lectures/070_object_oriented_contd/readme.md

 #### Calling overloaded methods

-- Previously, when you used the dot operator and wrote the name of a method, the name was enough to determine which method to run -- `myRect.GetLength()` would call the `GetLength` method
+- Previously, when you used the dot operator and wrote the name of a method, the name was enough to determine which method to execute -- `myRect.GetLength()` would call the `GetLength` method
 - When a method is overloaded, you must use the entire signature to determine which method gets executed
 - A method call has a "signature" too: the name of the method, and the type and order of the arguments
 - C# will execute the method whose signature matches the signature of the method call